enh/eh/ioccc28/remarks.md

 ### What's Interesting.

 * This entry requires Curses.
+Some Linux might require NCurses built with wide character support, `-lncursesw`.

 * `prog` can view its own source.